Scalable Production Scheduling: Linear Complexity via Unified Homogeneous Graphs: Method

 This formulation constitutes a necessary and sufficient condition for policy invariance, guaranteeing that any policy maximizing our shaped reward function remains optimal for the original sparse objective.
 Consequently, $r_t$ accelerates learning without introducing suboptimal cycles or altering the goal of makespan minimization.

 Empirically, we find this reward shaping approach to be decisive for scalability.
-While sparse rewards suffice for smaller problems, agents trained on instances of size $20 \times 20$ and larger failed to converge without this dense signal, emphasizing its importance for effective credit assignment in larger state spaces.
+As a component ablation, we trained agents under the same setup using only the sparse terminal reward.
+While sparse rewards suffice for smaller problems, agents trained on instances of size $20 \times 20$ and larger failed to converge reliably without the dense signal.
+This emphasizes that reward shaping is not merely an optimization convenience, but an essential credit-assignment mechanism for larger state spaces.